Brother vs Janome Embroidery Machines Comparison In 2026

 Janome’s Digitizing Solutions

-Janome’s Artistic Digitizer works naturally on both Mac and Windows systems.
-You can do more with features like:
+Janome’s Artistic Digitizer is easy to use.
+It works on both Mac and Windows computers.

 Both brands give you flexibility with file formats

-Brother supports over 17 languages including English, Spanish, and French.
-Janome keeps it focused with 12 languages including English, Japanese, and German.
+Brother supports over 17 languages.
+These include English, Spanish, and French.
+Janome supports 12 languages, like English, Japanese, and German.

 Maintenance and Support